microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAttributeSet.md

 ## DESCRIPTION

-This `New-EntraAttributeSet` cmdlet Adds a new Microsoft Entra ID attribute set object.
+The `New-EntraAttributeSet` cmdlet adds a new Microsoft Entra ID attribute set object.

 In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with a supported role permission.